maxruther/Movie-List-Madness/Presentation/README_package_details.md

 ## 4. **critic_ratings.scrapers**

-To drill down on the correlation between my ratings and the critical aggregates from Metacritic, I web-scraped the individual critic reviews that form them.
-This process as well as others for the sites Letterboxd and RogerEbert comprise **scrapers**, another of my subpackages of **critic_ratings**.
+To drill down on the correlation between my ratings and the critical aggregates from *Metacritic*, I web-scraped the individual critic reviews that form them.
+This process and similar ones, for the sites *Letterboxd* and *RogerEbert* comprise my custom package **scrapers**, another subpackage of **critic_ratings**.
 The Letterboxd scrapers combine to retrieve a user's friends' ratings of the films they've watched, given that user's log-in credentials.